Buy a Determination Chinese/Japanese Scroll

 No Pain No Gain Scroll

-Literally, this suggests that with pain, a gain must follow.
+This suggests that with pain, a gain must follow.

 The pain Kanji here can also be translated as sorrow or suffering.
 The gain can also mean profit, advantage, or benefit.
-In Japanese Buddhist context, that gain Kanji can mean rebirth in paradise, entering nirvana.
+In the Japanese Buddhist context, that gain Kanji can mean rebirth in paradise, entering nirvana.

-The character break down:
+The character breakdown:

 して (shite) and then. (indicates a causative expression; acts as a connective particle)